Cornball Express

-Cornball Express is a wooden roller coaster at Indiana Beach in Monticello, Indiana.
+Cornball Express is a wooden roller coaster at Indiana Beach amusement park in Monticello, Indiana, United States.
 The ride was designed and manufactured by Custom Coasters International.
 It opened on May 18, 2001.
 The Cornball Express had gained critical acclaim among enthusiasts, being named the #1 wooden roller coaster in the world by website ThemeParkCritic.com in 2002.
 Cornball Express, along with 2002's Lost Coaster of Superstition Mountain, were among Custom Coaster International's last roller coasters designed before closing their doors in 2002.
 It was their 48th roller coaster designed.

 Cornball Express, as with other rides at the park, is also notable for being 'shoehorned' into other rides at the park.
 The ride weaves through and uses portions of the Hoosier Hurricane's structure in some parts, glides over the Kiddieland section of the park, wraps around the park's Tig'rr Coaster, and may sometimes 'duel' with the Rocky's Rapids Log Flume attraction.

 The name Cornball Express was also a candidate to be the name for the Hoosier Hurricane while it was being designed, however the name was tossed in favor for the latter.